Project Updates

 The city continues to seek additional funding from the state.
 A request of $16.5 million for future phase construction has been submitted for consideration during the 2024 legislative session.
 A decision is anticipated in May 2024 near the end of the session.

-• City continues negotiations with Life Time to purchase their facility but is prepared to move forward with the Community Center investment plan without the Life Time facility that adjoins the center.
+• The city continues negotiations with Life Time to purchase their facility but is prepared to move forward with the Community Center investment plan without the Life Time facility that adjoins the center.

-Staff continues discussions with the school district, hockey booster club, and youth hockey association on their funding contribution for the renovation of locker rooms and the third sheet of ice.
+Staff continue discussions with the school district, hockey booster club, and youth hockey association on their funding contribution for the renovation of locker rooms and the third sheet of ice.

 The design for the balance of the Community Center project is anticipated for late fall.

 • The Minnesota Legislature approved omnibus bonding bill that awarded $6 million of a $22.5 million state bonding request.
-Funds are directed for project design and cannot be used for construction.
+These funds are directed for project design and cannot be used for construction.

 The Maple Grove City Council and Park Board directed staff to proceed with three strategies: